Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields: -frieze patterns and quiddity sequences

 We now recursively substitute this equation into itself and get

 Note that $ \Delta_{j-s}^0(i+s) = \Delta_{j-s-1}(i+s+1) $.
 Finally we choose $ s = k-1 $.
 Then $ \Delta_j^{k-1}(i) = \Delta_j(i) $ and our equation becomes

 as claimed. \end{proof}

-\begin{lem} All entries of a tame $ \SL_k $-frieze pattern are uniquely determined by its generalized quiddity elements.
-Likewise, the generalized quiddity elements are uniquely determined by the entries in $ F $.
-Hence there is a bijection between the set of tame $ \SL_k $-frieze patterns of width $ w $ and $ \Quid(k,w+k+1) $. \end{lem} \begin{proof} The lowest $ k $ rows are trivial.
-All other entries $ \Delta_j(i) $ can be calculated recursively using Lemma \ref{lem:recursion}, since the formula there only requires entries from lower rows and the generalized quiddity elements. \\ For the other direction let $ F $ be some tame $ \SL_k $-frieze pattern.
-We want to show that the generalized quiddity elements $ \Delta_1^s(i) $ can be calculated from the entries in $ F $.
+\begin{lem} All entries of a tame $ \SL_k $-frieze pattern are uniquely determined by its quiddity sequence.
+Likewise, the quiddity sequence is uniquely determined by the entries in $ F $.
+Hence there is a bijection between the set of tame $ \SL_k $-frieze patterns of period $ n $ and $ \Quid(k,n) $ and accordingly,

+\end{lem} \begin{proof} The lowest $ k $ rows are trivial.
+All other entries $ \Delta_j(i) $ can be calculated recursively using Lemma \ref{lem:recursion}, since the formula there only requires entries from lower rows and the quiddity vectors. \\ For the other direction let $ F $ be some tame $ \SL_k $-frieze pattern.
+We want to show that its quiddity sequence $ (q_i)_{i \in \Z} $ can be calculated from the entries in $ F $.
 We use (downwards) induction by $ s $. \\ $ s = k-1 $: Apply Lemma \ref{lem:recursion} with $ j = 1 $.
-Then $ \Delta_{j-1}(i+1) = 1 $ and $ \Delta_{j-t-1}(i+t+1) = 0 $ for all $ t > 0 $.
+Then $ \Delta_{j-1}(i+1) = 1 $ and $ \Delta_{j-t}(i+t) = 0 $ for all $ t > 1 $.
 Hence the equation simplifies to

 $ s+1 \mapsto s $: We can assume $ 1 \leq s < k-1 $.
 Now apply Lemma \ref{lem:recursion} with $ j = k - s $.
-Then $ \Delta_{j-t-1}(i+t+1) = 1 $ for $ t = k - 1 - s $ and $ \Delta_{j-t-1}(i+t+1) = 0 $ for $ t > k - 1 - s $.
+Then $ \Delta_{j-t}(i+t) = 1 $ for $ t = k - s $ and $ \Delta_{j-t}(i+t) = 0 $ for $ t > k - s $.
 Substituting this into the equation yields

-After rearranging for $ \Delta_1^s(i+k-1-s) $ it becomes clear that the generalized quiddity elements $ \Delta_1^s(l) $ can all be written as expressions in the entries of $ F $ and the already known generalized quiddity elements. \end{proof}
+After rearranging for $ q_{i,k-s} $ it becomes clear that this entry of $ q_i $ can be written as an expression in the entries of $ F $ and the already known entries of $ q_i $. \end{proof}